vikaskedia/app.aiworkspace.pro/src/components/initial-consultaion/design.md

-Our Associate attorney AI system has matters and below each matter there are:
+Our Associate attorney AI system has workspaces and below each matter there are:
 1. Events - input from the user
 2. Files - input from the user
 3. Goals - output from the AI